mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/40.Security/docs.md

 The [mender-shell](https://github.com/mendersoftware/mender-shell), part of the Remote Terminal that is running on the device, obtains device token through DBus API.
 It is the same token Mender client is using.
 <!--AUTOVERSION: "https://tools.ietf.org/html/rfc6455#section-%"/ignore-->
-Remote terminal uses [Encrypted WebSocket connections](https://tools.ietf.org/html/rfc6455#section-11.1.2) to communicate with the server.
+Remote Terminal uses [Encrypted WebSocket connections](https://tools.ietf.org/html/rfc6455#section-11.1.2) to communicate with the server.
 In general, the security impact of enabling Remote Terminal is similar to the one when enabling SSH.
 The connection to the device is secure, but there are no limitations on what command the user can execute, except for the user permissions on the device.